signal/agathon/README.md

 ## REST API

-### Cassandra Seeds
+### Cassandra Configuration

-* Get the list of seeds for the coprocess: `GET /seeds`
+* Get the set of seeds for the coprocess: `GET /seeds`
+* Get the initial token for the coprocess: `GET /token`

-#### Get the list of seeds for the coprocess
+#### Get the set of seeds for the coprocess

     GET /seeds

-The server will reply with a comma-separated list of seed hosts.
-The order is arbitrary.
+The server will reply with a comma-separated set of seed hosts.

     cass02ea1,cass01we1,cass02we1

+#### Get the initial token for the coprocess

+    GET /token

+The server will reply with the initial token.

+    1808575600

 ### Cassandra Instance Record Management